D-56T: Description

 The D-56T is an anti-tank gun of 76.2mm calibre.
 It can fire five types of rounds, using a manual loader system, it has an effective fire rate of six to eight rounds per minute.
 It has a max effective range of approximately 1500 meters.
 This gun is 42 calibers long.

 A typical combat ammunition load consists of 24 x OF-350 Frag-HE, 4 x sub-caliber AP-T, 4 x AP-T and 8 x BK-350M HEAT rounds.

 The gun is usually mounted in an oval dish-type circular truncated cone turret with flat sloping sides which is mounted over the second, third, and fourth pair of road wheels.
 All PT-76s have a fume extractor for the main gun at the rear of the turret.
 Some were fitted with a multi-slotted muzzle brake.
-Most PT-76s typically feature this gun with a double-baffle muzzle brake, except the PT-76B, which is typically fitted with the D-56T gun with a two-plane gun stabiliser, a double-baffle muzzle brake and a bore evacuator towards the muzzle.
+Most PT-76s typically feature this gun with a double-baffle muzzle brake, except for the PT-76B, which is typically fitted with the D-56T gun with a two-plane gun stabiliser, a double-baffle muzzle brake and a bore evacuator towards the muzzle.

 Ammunition

 The D-56T usually saw itself firing five types of anti-tank rounds.
 Most rounds that were used on the D-56T were HE rounds, with usually a ready combat load having 24 pieces of OF-350 High Explosive Fragmentation ammunition, and 16 other pieces, with three other types of rounds.
-Common ammunition types were the OF-350 Frag-HE, BM-354P HVAP-T and the BK-350M HEAT-FS.
+Common ammunition types were the OF-350 Frag-HE, BR-354P HVAP-T and the BK-354M HEAT-FS.